AstronomyAPI/Documentation/index.md

 > You should never reveal the `app_secret` in your public source code.
 Others might use your application credentials and your daily API quota will exceed without you even knowing.

-> It is recommended that you use some sort of server side code to return the JWT for you.
-See examples section for sample code.
+> It is recommended that you use a server side implementation to return the JWT for you.
+See the sample PHP code below.

 *Sample Response*